prometheus-community/postgres_exporter/README.md

 > DATA_SOURCE_NAME=postgresql://postgres_exporter:password@localhost:5432/postgres?sslmode=disable
 > ```

+# Use as a library
+Although the exporter is now structured to be able to be used as a library, this is highly experimental and not supported or considered stable.
+The interface will stabilize eventually, but at the moment is a very rough port of the CLI and should be considered _alpha_ quality.

 # Hacking
 * To build a copy for your current architecture run `go run mage.go binary` or just `go run mage.go` This will create a symlink to the just built binary in the root directory.